Office 365 - Using Policy Groups to Manage User Account Policy Compliance

 Disabling the use of IMAP, POP, and Auto-Forwarding

-Users within the policy enforcement group cannot enable IMAP, POP, and Auto-Forwarding of their email.
-These individuals must work with departmental IT staff to modify these options if an exception is required.
+Users with account policy controls enforced cannot enable IMAP, POP, and Auto-Forwarding of their email.
+Once a departmental IT administrator has run reports and is confident in their users' account policy compliance, they can request the Office 365 Team start the enforcement of the policy controls.
+Users whose accounts are controlled must work with departmental IT staff to modify these options if an exception is required.

-If you or your departmental IT administrators are currently working with the UW-Madison Office 365 Team to implement the use of policy groups in your department, please follow the links below for more information:
+If you or your departmental IT administrators are currently working with the UW-Madison Office 365 Team to implement the use of policy groups in your department, please follow the steps and linked documentation below.